alyxwithay/alyxwithay.github.io/about.md

 <div align="left">
 <ul>
-  <li>I'm a Ph.D. candidate in the lab of Dr. Patrick Schloss at the University of Michigan, Department of Microbiology and Immunology. </li>
+  <li>I recently received my Ph.D. in the lab of Dr. Patrick Schloss at the University of Michigan, Department of Microbiology and Immunology. </li>
   <li>I study the microbiome's role in colonization resistance against <i>Clostridium difficile</i>. </li>
-  <li>I'M ALMOST DONE WITH MY PHD!
-This gives me great joy.
-Thus I'm also looking for jobs :)</li>
+  <li>I'M DONE WITH MY PHD!
+This gives me great joy. :)</li>
-  <li>I'm interested in pursuing a career in science education and outreach with particular emphasis on advocating for women in STEM. </li>
+  <li>I'm interested in pursuing a career in science policy, education, outreach with particular emphasis on advocating for women in STEM. </li>
 </ul>
 </div>